reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 The configuration is defined in a JSON like language called Hashicorp Configuration Language(HCL).
 A Terraform configuration is a complete document in the Terraform language that tells Terraform how to manage a given collection of infrastructure.
 A configuration can consist of multiple files and directories.

 ### Init, Plan, and Apply Cycle
+Terraform has the concept of state.
+Our desired state is what infrastructure resources we wish to create.
+When we run the `plan`, Terraform pulls the resource information and compares with the desired infrastructure.
+It then outputs a report containing the changes which will happen when the configuration is applied(in the `Apply` stage).

+The comparison happens against a persisted state usually a file with extension `.tfstate`.
+The state can also be stored remotely and subjected to version control which is useful in a team environment.

 The main steps for any basic task with Terraform are: